meizuflux/meizuflux/README.md

 ### Skills
 - Python
   - A multitude of Discord bots with `discord.py`
-   - Good scripting capabilities and generally pretty good at Python
+  - Python is my language of choice and I am quite good at it
-   - Many web servers with `aiohttp` and some `ASGI` frameworks
+  - Proficient with building MPAs with `aiohttp.web`
 - SQL
-  - Proficient with `PostgreSQL` and SQL in general
+  - Use `PostgreSQL` as SQL server of choice, somewhat proficient
-  - Used `SQLite` a bit
 - Frontend Web Dev
   - `AstroJS` for my personal website
-  - Recently been experimenting with `Vanilla TS`
-  - Used `Jinja2` for some things as well
-  - Mainly use `Bulma` for styling, I hate CSS and can't do any styling
+  - Vanilla `TS` + `esbuild` for any frontend interactivity
+  - `Jinja2` for templating on the backend (my preferred way of doing things)
 - DevOps
-  - Deployed many projects of my own with SystemD
+  - Deployed bots and web services with `SystemD`
-  - Dabbled in `Docker` and `Docker Compose`
-  - Minimal `Nginx` experience (does this fit under devops?)
+  - Messed around with `Docker` but never truly deployed anything with it

 ![Metrics](https://github.com/meizuflux/meizuflux/blob/main/github-metrics.svg)